 |Return Item Amount||float||The return order per-item price, with no dollar sign or comma formatting (decimal places are allowed).
 By default, all currency values should be supplied as US dollars (USD).|

 |Return Reason Code||string||The reason the sale item is being reversed.
 Current codes are: ADJUSTMENT, CANCELED, FRAUD, RETURN. (any variation of these will cause an error, example: RETURNS will break the import)|

 Note: special symbols (specifically $ signs) should not be included in the price column.
 Additionally, a space at the end of the price will also cause the import to stop.

 We can accept CSV, or pipe-delimited text files for batch processing.

 If the file has been created and imported to the returns folder on the FTP server our system will pull it, import it, and then delete the file.

 If you check your returns folder and the returns file is still there the next day, please contact firstname.lastname@example.org to have them enable the batch returns process on the back end.

-If the file is deleted from the root folder but you're not seeing the updates via reporting, it's mostly likely an issue with the data and you should go through the file to make sure everything is up to specifications and then try again.
+If the file is deleted from the root folder but you're not seeing the updates via reporting, it's mostly likely an issue with the data and you should go through the file to make sure everything is up to the specifications, listed above, and then try again.

 Example Data File